I know of many travel writers that go on a trip without an

 should you start planning your trip?

-For a regional tour in the U.S.,
+For a regional tour in the United States,

 start three to four months in advance.
 For international trips, start